sweenu/nixfiles/README.md

 $ scp root@najdorf:/root/pgdump_all.sql root@najdorf-1:/root/
 $ ssh root@najdorf-1 'sudo -u postgres psql -f /root/pgdump_all.sql'
 # I made all Docker volumes bind mounts in /opt in order for this command to be enough for migrating everything important.
-# Uncomment services in hosts/najdorf/default.nix and comment the tailscale-login service line.
+# Uncomment services in hosts/najdorf/default.nix.
 # Remove najdorf from tailscale and change the tailscale name from najdorf-1 to najdorf.
 # Change DNS records to point to the new server (on Cloudflare, change the IP scope of the API token to the new IP).
 # Finally: